Yuri-M-Dias/WaniKani.js/README.md

+# WaniKani.js
-# Node.js Wrapper for WaniKani
+## A Node.js Wrapper for the WaniKani API

 ```This library is usable, but still under construction.
 If you experience a bug, please report it under Github issues on our repo: https://github.com/zmontgo/Nodejs-WaniKani.```